HK shares hit 4-year highs buoyed by US rate cut bets

 SHANGHAI: Hong Kong stocks hit four-year highs on Tuesday, buoyed by expectations of an imminent US rate cut, but the rally in China took a breather as a tumble in chipmaking giant SMIC soured sentiment.

-The Hang Seng Index rose 0.8% by the lunch break, after touching the highest level since late October, 2021.
+The Hang Seng Index rose 1.2 percent, ending the session at the highest closing level since late October, 2021.

-Both China’s blue-chip CSI300 Index and the Shanghai Composite Index lost 0.5%, dragged by tech shares.
+Both China’s blue-chip CSI300 Index and the Shanghai Composite Index closed down nearly 1 percent, dragged by tech shares.

 Hong Kong shares joined Asian markets higher amid expectations that the Federal Reserve would ease rates when it meets next week, following Friday’s dismal US jobs report.